TeeNguyenDA/Data-Visualization-and-Dashboards-with-Tableau/README.md

 ***Question 5: What are some characteristics among NYC’s Airbnb hosts?**

 Key Findings:
 On average, hosts in New York City have 1.24 listings, with some having up to 32.
 Most hosts prefer renting entire places in Manhattan.
 Since 2015, there's been a decline in new hosts, mainly in Manhattan and Brooklyn.
-In 2015, a law restricted full-apartment Airbnb rentals to 30+ days, despite over 50% of listings offering shorter stays.
+In 2015, a law restricted full-apartment Airbnb rentals to 30+ days, despite over 50% of listings offering to book an entire apartment for shorter stays.

 The impact of the mentioned regulation on new hosts since 2015 is uncertain due to the unpredictable external environment.
 Historical data suggests potential recovery, assuming continued demand for vacation rentals in NYC.
 More data on short-term and long-term attributes would enhance forecasting.